jmp407/-work-/wherewasi.md

 20161121

+ - [x] Danfoss discussion on TXV mop with Svend See the Gdrv reference folder
  - [x] fixed the spell check in atom.
 Had to add hunspell dictionaries in mydocs dir
  - [x] bills att on line
  - [x] 9:00 meeting